Vanessa Hudgens and Julianne Hough Will Host “The Oscars Red Carpet Show” on March 10th -

 - Finally, as the sun sets on Oscar night and all of Hollywood is dancing the night away, Kelly Ripa, Mark Consuelos and the Live family will work through the night in preparation for television’s BIGGEST morning of the year.

 - The fan-favorite special After the Oscars will air LIVE from the famed Dolby Theatre at Ovation Hollywood at 9:00 a.m.
-EDT on Monday, March 11, and will feature unforgettable moments with the night’s biggest winners captured the very moment they walked offstage mere hours before.
+EDT on Monday, March 11th, and will feature unforgettable moments with the night’s biggest winners capturing the very moment they walked offstage mere hours before.

 - The highest-rated show of the year for Live will take place LIVE in front of a huge audience of fans and feature Sebastian Maniscalco, a musical performance by Andy Grammer, Elaine Welteroth, plus Jesse Palmer will be the Live red-carpet correspondent.